turkenh/ansible-interactive-tutorial/README.md

 Requires docker version 1.9+ and tested with 1.12+

-If you don't have docker installer, you can also run on http://play-with-docker.com (just click "+ ADD NEW INSTANCE" button and clone this repo there)
+If you don't have docker installed, you can also run on http://play-with-docker.com (just click "+ ADD NEW INSTANCE" button and clone this repo there)

 ## How to Run